 Prostate Cancer: Tips for Family and Friends

-A cancer diagnosis affects not only a man with the disease but the people around him, especially family members and friends.
+A cancer diagnosis affects not only the person with the disease but the people around him, especially family members and friends.
 Everyone wants to be supportive and helpful and to cope with the cancer diagnosis as well as possible.
 But that's not always easy.
 Here are some tips for how to be most helpful and reduce stress:

-- Feel free to ask the man's doctor and others on the medical team questions if you go along on appointments.
-First, though, be sure asking questions is okay with the man.
+- Feel free to ask questions of the doctor and others on the medical team if you go along on appointments -- if it's okay with the patient.
 Be sensitive about asking questions to which he may not want answers.

 - Be prepared for changes in your friend's or loved one's behavior and mood.
 Medications, discomfort, and stress can cause feelings of depression or anger.